Echo-Stream/terraform-aws-control/README.md

 ### Important Note
 - Domain name and ACM certificate covering the domain Inputs are needed.
 These resources are created by Pre control TF.
 - This module is supported in all Regions except `US-WEST-1` region
 - Verifying an email address provided to SES service is manual.
-User needs to verify a link that is sent by AWS SES to the provided email.
+User needs to verify a link thagst is sent by AWS SES to the provided email.
 - DKIM is not enabled.
 - Adding custom domain and its association with API is not supported in TF yet, it is done manually.